‘Young And The Restless’ Spoilers: Dina Kills Zack, Confesses To Sharon, Shocking Exit For The Sex Ringleader?

-The Young and the Restless (Y&R) spoilers tease that Dina Mergeron (Marla Adams) will take matters into her own hands and take out a huge threat.
-On Monday, November 13, episode Zack (Ryan Ashton) will spill all his secrets to Abby Newman (Melissa Ordway) while Dina is in the backseat.
-Of course, neither Zack and Abby had any idea that Dina crawled in the backseat of his car before taking off after Crystal (Morgan Obenreder) exposed Zack as a sex ringleader.
+Young and the Restless (Y&R) spoilers tease that Dina Mergeron (Marla Adams) will take matters into her own hands and take out a huge threat.
+On Monday, November 13 episode, Zack (Ryan Ashton) will spill all his secrets to Abby Newman (Melissa Ordway) while Dina is in the backseat.
+Of course, neither Zack nor Abby had any idea that Dina crawled in the backseat of his car before taking off after Crystal (Morgan Obenreder) exposed Zack as a sex ringleader.

 According to Soap Central, Zack offered every excuse in the book to explain why he took advantage of the young girls.
 Young and the Restless spoilers state that he tried to say that he was helping the young girls.
-Abby didn’t want to hear any of it and told Zack she wants nothing to do with him.
+However, Abby didn’t want to hear any of it and told Zack she wants nothing to do with him.

 Young and the Restless spoilers tease that Zack cannot let Abby go.
 At this point, she knows too much and could destroy him.
 If she went to the police, he would spend a very long time in prison.
 The situation only gets more complicated when Scott Grainger (Daniel Hall) shows up to save Abby from Zack.
 The sex ringleader pushes Scott in the storage unit with Abby and drives away.